Low Frequency Section

 The woofer also maintains superior dynamic capabilities with its enclosure dedicated to maximizing its linear excursion capabilities.
 Operating as a piston over its frequency range insures that a linear velocity is present right through the crossover point with compression far from the driver’s output even at high dynamic levels.

 Off axis listening maintains the soundstage almost as if you were still centered and you can stand, sit or be at floor level and still experience precise sound quality with a good soundstage.
 This is not an accomplishment to be taken lightly when choosing a speaker for your lifestyle.
-You will even find yourself moving around without missing a single enjoyable beat of your favorites.
+You will even find yourself moving around without missing a single enjoyable note of your favorites.

 Today we assume that enjoyable sound is only possible with perfect analog or digital sources while many less quality sources provide us with the music we love.
 The Majestic Diamond II™ will have you looking for and listening to all of your favorites regardless of the recording era quality or the medium.
-Sources such as mp3s, FM, tape, and phono will surprise you with their musicality and audible detail.
+Sources such as digital streaming radio, mp3s, FM, tape, and phono will surprise you with their musicality and audible detail.